 Dear CFEC Friends,

-The nation’s evolving public health emergency and the closure of all SC public schools through the end of March is presenting new and, in some cases, daunting challenges for everyone concerned with the education of children in our state.
+The nation’s evolving public health emergency and the closure of all SC public schools is presenting new and, in some cases, daunting challenges for everyone concerned with the education of children in our state.
 Please know that our Leadership Team and Regional Liaisons remain available to respond to any request for assistance that you may have.
 Don’t hesitate to reach out and connect with us virtually or by phone; contact information for all CFEC staff is available here.

 We will be posting information about available resources for families and educators on a regular basis on our social media sites.
 If you have not already, please follow CFEC on Twitter: @CarolinaFamily2; Facebook: @CFECatUofSC; and Instagram: uofsccfec.